 .htaccess file from the last known clean version of your backups.
 If you find any suspicious code, comment it out by putting the ‘#’ character in front of the rule.

 Check your recently modified files from hosting. if you see any unrecognized files created by your hosting then just delete them from the file. also, delete the theme from the trash.

 5. Replace the core files, plugin files & theme files

 You can replace the hacker-injected core files with the original versions of the same from WordPress.org.
 After downloading the fresh and updated versions of these files & directories, you can delete the older ones.

 6. Check your sitemap

-Just delete your current project sitemap and create new one. maybe there has many unrecognize file which has been added by hacker. that’s why you need to delete sitemap.xml file from hosting and don’t forget to clean trash directory form your hosting.
+Just delete your current project sitemap to recover a hacked WordPress site and create a new one. maybe there has many unrecognize file which has been added by a hacker. that’s why you need to delete the sitemap.xml file from hosting and don’t forget to clean the trash directory from your hosting.